 1902 hood emblem |

-In 1904 there was a firewall emblem in the Art Nouveau style, a very decorative trademark.
+The firewall emblem was made in the Art Nouveau style, a very decorative trademark.

 I have never seen an original, but there is a repro made by Goede: